sachin-2-github/kodekloudtaks-hashnode/cljzl1gmg000a09l790dx0twv.md

     This command will install the package.
 We mentioned in the `cluster.pp`

-5. Finally, check the installed package in our `thttpd` is running or not on `app-server2`
+5. Finally, check the installed package in our `httpd` is running or not on `app-server2`

     ```plaintext
     sudo systemctl status httpd